HelloHaoM/onlineRealEstateProject/README.md

 * Clone or download the project

-* Open the Apache Server

 * Open the Postgres Server

 * Run the SQL script

+* Open the Apache Server (will be running when run the project if it is set up successfuly)

 * Run the project on the server